 5. Be open to women approaching you

-I believe people meeting one another has always been a two way process.
+I believe people meeting one another has always been a two-way process.
 Women are not just passive recipients.
 Now a woman’s ‘way’ of being proactive may have traditionally been to give you eye contact, smile and drop a handkerchief.
 On my women’s dating workshops I go into a little bit more detail than this 😉 So if a woman approaches a man, can we be encouraging of this.
-This shouldn’t raise the gallingly sexist commentary ‘well if she’s approached him, just imagine how many other guys she’s done that to.’
+This shouldn’t raise the gallingly sexist commentary ‘well if she’s approached him, just imagine how many other guys she’s done that too.’

 Yes, our traditional dating rules are falling apart, they may no longer apply, but I do not think that means we need to long for how things were in the past.
 ‘That’s the way things have always been’ doesn’t make it right.
 We need to evolve and find a new, dynamic set of social standards for how men and women can relate to one another, based on mutual communication, respect and sincerity.